 If you have connections in or work across multiple countries, you no longer have to maintain a separate bank account in each one.
 If you have an Austrian bank account, you can make cashless payments in euros from this account to any account covered by the SEPA system.
-SEPA covers all EU member states, as well as EEA members Iceland, Liechtenstein and Norway.
-The important thing to remember is that you must provide the recipient/payee's IBAN (International Bank Account Number).
-The IBAN must also be provided for payments to Switzerland, Monaco, San Marino, the Isle of Man, Jersey and Guernsey, which are not members of the EEA .
+SEPA covers all EU member states, as well as EEA members Iceland, Liechtenstein and Norway and non-EEA countries Andorra, Monaco, San Marino, Switzerland, United Kingdom and Vatican City State.
+The important thing to remember is that you must only provide the recipient/payee's IBAN (International Bank Account Number) for payments within the EEA.
 For payments to all other countries, you need to provide both the IBAN (or bank account number) and the BIC (Business Identifier Code, similar to a sort code) for the recipient's account.

 Nevertheless, if you are leaving Austria, it is recommended to grant signatory authority over your account to someone living in Austria in order to resolve any difficulties that may arise.

 You should also give the bank your new address abroad and complete a declaration certifying that you are no longer resident in Austria for financial purposes, if appropriate.

 Banks are prohibited by law from charging higher fees for cross-border transfers in euros than they would charge for the same payment between domestic bank accounts.
 The requirement for harmonised fees also applies to cash withdrawals and card payments made in euros.